mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_02_Function Apps.md

 1. Under the **HTTP trigger** function click **Manage**.

-1. Under funtion keys select **copy** under actions on the default function key and keep this in a notepad file
+1. Under funtion keys select **copy** under actions on the default function key and paste this in a notepad file

 1. Navigate to the following URL and copy the PowerShell code
      ```cli
     https://github.com/GoDeploy/AZ500/blob/master/AZ500%20Mod2%20Lab%202/RESTgetHTTPtrigger.ps1
      ```

-1. Open a **PowerShell ISE** window and and paste the PowerShell code from the following **URL**
+1. Open a **PowerShell ISE** window and and paste the PowerShell code from the previous **URL**

 1. Populate the variable `$functionappname = ""` with the name of your function app